bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 Note that the two parameters in `br` will be used for the continuation of NS points of periodic orbits.

-## From Hopf-Hopf (HH) point to curve NS of period orbits
+## From Hopf-Hopf (HH) point to curve NS of periodic orbits

-From the [Hopf-Hopf normal form](http://scholarpedia.org/article/Hopf-Hopf_bifurcation), we know that there are two curves of Neimark-Sacker (NS) bifurcations of periodic orbits which branches from it.
+From the [Hopf-Hopf normal form](http://scholarpedia.org/article/Hopf-Hopf_bifurcation), we know that there are two curves of Neimark-Sacker (NS) bifurcations of periodic orbits near the bifurcation point.

 We provide an automatic branch switching method in this case which reads as follows: